segmentio/segment-docs/src/connections/destinations/catalog/actions-talon-one/index.md

    1. Configure the trigger and action fields.
 1. Click **Event Tester** and test if you received the data in Talon.One.

-Once you retrieve data, you can start creating rules that rely on that data.
+Once you receive data, you can start creating rules that rely on that data.

 > warning ""
 > **Important**: You might need to create custom attributes in Talon.One to be able to map the data from Segment in Talon.One.
 See the [Talon.One docs](https://docs.talon.one/docs/product/account/dev-tools/managing-attributes#creating-custom-attributes){:target="_blank"}.